Dicridon/canoe/README.md

 ## Change log
+- v0.2:
+    - new feature:
+        - TODO: canoe now behaves like `make`: only modified files would be compiled!
 - v0.1: basic commands `canoe new`, `canoe build`, `canoe clean`, `canoe run`, `canoe add` are available for building executable binary project.
     - Roadmap
         - third-party libs management should be added